On the Subject of Multiverse Synchronization

 Get the serial number character and check the table on the next page.
 Solve the first module that appears on the corresponding row.

-If you solve the desired module before its time, this module will strike until explosion, even if the timer is already running.
+If you solve the desired module before its time, this module will strike until explosion, even if the timer is already running, unless this module has duplicates, which will make the bomb explode only if all duplicated are solved.

 If no module is present on the corresponding row, solve any module that starts with a letter in the first half of the alphabet.
 If none, solve any on the second half of the alphabet.